Launch of fund managed by Tees Valley Community Foundation

 The £150,000 fund will be managed and distributed by Tees Valley Community Foundation (TVCF) on behalf of Sofia, the 1.4GW wind farm located on Dogger Bank in the North Sea, 195 kilometres off the North East coast.

 Power generated by Sofia, which is 100% owned by RWE Renewables, will be brought to shore between Redcar and Marske-by-the-Sea in Teesside, with the wind farm’s new converter station near the village of Lazenby shortly due to start construction.
-The Sofia team aims to provide a positive contribution to the community where it will be undertaking building works for the next four years, and has engaged TVCF to support this ambition.
+The Sofia team aims to provide a positive contribution to the community where it will undertake building works for the next four years, and has engaged TVCF to support this ambition.

 Hugh McGouran, CEO at TVCF says the Sofia Construction Community Fund will be available to community groups and charities serving residents living close to the project’s onshore electrical infrastructure including Marske-by-the-Sea, New Marske, Yearby, Wilton Village, Kirkleatham, Lazenby, Old Lackenby, South Lackenby, Whale Hill, Eston, Grangetown and Redcar East.